CamiloGTR/awesome-software-for-students/README.md

 * [Peazip](http://www.peazip.org/) - A free file archiver utility, based on Open Source technologies of 7-Zip, p7zip, FreeArc, PAQ, and PEA projects.
 * [Space Sniffer](http://www.uderzo.it/main_products/space_sniffer/) - Free application that lets you understand how folders and files are structured on your disks.
 By using a Treemap visualization layout, you have immediate perception of where big folders and files are placed on your device.
 * [FileZilla](https://filezilla-project.org/) - Cross-platform FTP, SFTP, and FTPS client with a vast list of features, which supports Windows, Mac OS X, Linux, and more.
-* [Calibre](https://calibre-ebook.com/) - A cross-platform suite for organizing existing e-books into virtual libraries, displaying, editing, creating and converting e-books, as well as syncing e-books with a variety of e-readers

 ## Presentations
 * [Sway](https://sway.office.com/) - A presentation program and is part of the Microsoft Office family of products.